infusion/Angles.js/README.md

 compass(angle)
 ---
-Translates the angle to a point of the compass ("N", "NE", "E", "SE", "S", "SW", "W", "NW").
+Translates the angle to a point of the compass ("N", "NE", "E", "SE", "S", "SW", "W", "NW") in the normal windrose way (N=0, E=90, S=180, W=270).
 If you want to want to have the major directions only, remove every second element from the array `DIRECTIONS`.

 Installation
 ===